xpnteam/xpnet/README.md

 XPNet currently runs on Windows and exposes the following subsystems of the X-Plane API:

-* DataRefs (reading and writing data fields in X-Plane)
+- [x] Reading and writing DataRefs (data fields provided by X-Plane or other plugins)
-* Processing (plugging into the X-Plane processing loop to do periodic processing)
+- [x] Processing (plugging into the X-Plane processing loop to do periodic processing)

 XPNet is a new project and there are a ton of ways it could be improved.
 At present, someone with a fair amount of experience with .NET, DLLs and dependencies, and software deployment, or who is willing to